ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   A wall of glinting grey, black stones.
   Or were they bones?
   Broken and knobbly, of things unknown.
-  Then,

   Stepping through the wrought iron gate roughened, with old peeling paint.
   A gate stuck wide with crumbling rust
   Or was it blood?
   Dried to a thick red crust.

-  Gingerly,
-  Making our way up the path,
+  Gingerly, making our way up the path,
   Pretending to look for the ball with a laugh, Passing overgrown beds of dead flower heads and brambles that scratched our spindly legs.
-  Up,
-  Steps to the wooden door,
+  Up, steps to the wooden door,
-  Ivy trailing over the porch floor.
+  Ivy trailing over the floor.
+  A note,
-  A note above the knocker of a bear’s head,
+  Placed above a knocker of a bear’s head,
   “Beware.
 “Knock me if you dare,” it said.
   Of course,
   We dared,